-Seabreath LLC emerged from over three decades of dedicated research aimed at creating a wave energy converter capable of delivering truly viable power generation—combining economic competitiveness, resilience in extreme marine conditions, and minimal environmental impact.
+Seabreath LLC emerged from over three decades of dedicated research aimed at creating a wave energy converter capable of delivering truly viable power generation—combining economic competitiveness, resilience in extreme marine conditions and minimal environmental impact.

 Founded in 2018 and headquartered in Parma, Italy, the company builds on a foundation of patents and academic studies initiated at the University of Padua in 2008.
 Over the years, these early innovations have evolved into advanced solutions and optimizations that may lead to additional patents, not only within wave energy but across broader blue‑economy applications.